storybookjs/marko/addons/docs/vue/README.md

 Storybook Docs renders all Vue stories inside IFrames, with a default height of `60px` (configurable using the `docs.iframeHeight` story parameter).

-Starting in 5.3, you can also render stories inline, and in 6.0 this will become the default behavior.
+Starting in 5.3, you can also render stories inline, and in 6.0 this has become the default behavior.
 To render inline, update `.storybook/preview.js`:

 ```js
 import { addParameters } from '@storybook/vue';